allie-writes-code/Game-Architecture-Scripts/README.md

 Flow:
 Game Start -> Subscribers register their methods with SO (instance of the shared var).

 At runtime: Publisher makes change to value (SO / var) -> SO broadcasts to subs -> Subscriber receives and reacts.

-The intent of the files in this repo is to provide easy to implement code that allows easier reuse this pattern.

 Setup video TBD